 Note: For those students seeking teacher certification, PSC 3010, International Relations, and PSC 3210, Comparative Politics, are both required.
-Note further that for teacher certification PSC 3100, Introduction to Public Administration, may not be counted in the minor.

 PRE-ENGINEERING

 Students may earn an engineering degree through special arrangements between Madonna University and the University of Detroit Mercy.
 Following a planned program fulfilling the degree requirements of each institution, the student may earn a Bachelor of Science degree from Madonna University and a Bachelor of Engineering degree from the University of Detroit Mercy.